Richardaeld/google_translate_game/README.md

 ### Developer Goals
 Showcase "Vanilla" JavaScript ability:
 + Have a game that is "vanilla" JavaScript powered and takes multiple user inputs.
-+ Have user input that can dramatically change the way JavaScript builds the game (Ex. number of cards, language, appearance of cards, etc...)
++ Have user inputs that can change the way JavaScript builds the game (Ex. number of cards, multiple languages, background (appearance) of cards, etc...)
 + All cards for game are dynamically added and removed with the start and end of each game round.
 + Game is capable of multiple play throughs without a page refreash.
 + The game timer is a continuously running JavaScript function.
 + The card pair positions are random every time
-+ The words chosen for each game are randomly pulled from user selected, language library.
++ The words chosen for each game are randomly pulled from the word bank of the user selected language.

 ## Client Stories and Experience Provided
 ### Client Stories